frankstepanski/node-express-course/week3/readme.md

 Before we start, Render requires a [specific version of Node.js](https://render.com/docs/node-version).
 Refer to the link for more information.

+>You have to implement one of the options described in the link in your code before you deploy.

 **Step 1**

 Create a free account on [Render](https://render.com/).